 Our partnership with the Australian Network on Disability (AND) has greatly assisted us to better understand and address inherent barriers to employment.
-Life Without Barriers recommends that other interested organisation should also consider engaging with AND.
+Life Without Barriers recommends that the NDIA and other interested organisations consider engaging with AND.

 We have established our Disability Ability Wellness Network (DAWN).
 DAWN is a Life Without Barriers employee network which supports staff with disability to come together and share ideas about how we can support people with disability, chronic health conditions and mental health conditions.
 This group is able to speak directly to our executive team and the whole organisation and is supporting our growing positive culture in this area.